 5. Timing is NOT Everything

 Rushing somewhere?
 Con prisa?
 Why?!
 Madrileños take their time to get places, and so should you.
-Look, as an American, we rush everywhere.
+For many, life is a rush.
 Coffee is on the go.
 Meals are on the go.
 But this is not how you live the Madrid lifestyle.
 You stop and enjoy every moment of life.
 What’s the point of hurrying when you can stroll through Plaza Mayor and enjoy the views?
-Trust me.
+Trust us.
 Being “late” isn’t an actual thing in Madrid.

-Random parades, festivals, holidays, etc., Madrid always has something fun to do.
-In the off chance you aren’t at a wine tasting or free salsa class, you may have a moment to relax.
+Madrileños simply do not like to stand still and that’s why you will never find a shortage of things going on in the city.
+From random parades, festivals and holidays to shop openings, park activities and anything else you can name.
+Madrid always has something fun to do.
+In the off chance you aren’t attending some of the city’s many events, you can always visit the famous parks.
 Nowhere is more beautiful than Retiro park.
-It’s the perfect place to read, have a picnic, people watch (and by that I mean all the couples who go there to make out), and spend the day.
+It’s the perfect place to read, have a picnic, people watch (and by that we mean all the couples who go there to make out), and spend the day.

 8. Rastro is Your One-Stop Shop for Anything

-9. Real Madrid vs Atlético de Madrid is a Life or Death Choice
+9. The Real Madrid vs Atlético de Madrid Rivalry

 11. It’s the Best Place You’ve Ever Lived